Apis & Heritage

 Among the companies A&H has transitioned is Blooming Nursery, which grows high-quality plants for garden centers throughout the Pacific Northwest.
 In 2025, 125 Blooming employees formed the company's first Employee Stock Ownership Plan Committee — a worker-led group charged with building ownership culture from the inside out.
 For a workforce that includes many who haven’t had a chance to participate in an ownership role before, that shift in identity and opportunity is no small thing.

-The Rockefeller Foundation supports A&H through the Zero Gap Fund, an impact investment portfolio created in partnership with the John D. and Catherine T. MacArthur Foundation and its flagship Catalytic Capital Consortium, invested in A&H’s Legacy Fund I to facilitate the acquisition of companies from retiring business owners and transform them into 100% employee-owned businesses.
+The Rockefeller Foundation supports A&H through the Zero Gap Fund, an impact investment portfolio created in partnership with the John D. and Catherine T. MacArthur Foundation and its flagship Catalytic Capital Consortium.
+The fund invested in A&H’s Legacy Fund I to facilitate the acquisition of companies from retiring business owners and transform them into 100% employee-owned businesses.

 Apis & Heritage’s model has garnered a lot of attention.
 Last year they announced an initial close of their Legacy Fund II at $85 million in initial commitments, with the fund’s $250 million target expected to be met in 2026, and received the Skoll Award for Social Innovation.